 It also offers protection in addition to having a sufficiently flat surface, which will allow us to make a much easier installation of the floor, whether you are hiring a pro or doing it yourself.
 A level subfloor is important to prevent cracking of tiles.

 Another subflooring purpose is to protect the surface floor from damage to the moisture and mold in a humid environment.

-Also check: Our Exert Selected Underlayment for Tile Floor
+Also check: Our Expert Selected Underlayment for Tile Floor.

 What is the Advantech Subfloor?